bmillare/dj.web/docs/abridged-guidance-for-alignment.md

-# Context: Datastar / Hyperlith Architecture
+# Context: Datastar / dj.web Architecture

 This project uses Datastar.
 It completely rejects standard SPA (React/Vue) and REST/JSON API paradigms.
 Treat the browser as a dumb, immediate-mode renderer.
 The server owns 100% of the state, routing, and UI logic.